jimhigson/oboe.js/writing/main/3_Background.md

 }
 ~~~~

-This close resemblence to the model of the programming in some cases
+This close resemblance to the model of the programming in some cases
 causes fast-changing formats.

 Like XML attributes, as a serialised text format, JSON objects have an